Doctors Note Logo

 Then it may fall into the category where Accutane is medically appropriate.

-If you're experiencing persistent breakouts and want to understand whether your symptoms align with Acne Vulgaris (Acne), a free AI-powered symptom checker can help you identify your condition and prepare informed questions before your dermatology appointment.
+If you're experiencing persistent breakouts and aren't sure what's causing them, you can check your skin symptoms in just 3 minutes using a free AI-powered tool to better understand your condition and prepare informed questions before your dermatology appointment.

 What Is Accutane?